ChiedozieObidile/EterniKey/README.md

 - **Auto-renewal**: Optional auto-renewal feature for subscriptions.
 - **Subscription Management**: Users can purchase, renew, pause, and resume subscriptions.
 - **Transferable Subscriptions**: Users can transfer their subscription NFTs to others.
+- **Cross-Chain NFT Validation**: Users can claim subscriptions based on NFT ownership on other chains (e.g., Ethereum or Solana).

 ## Smart Contract Functions